 Only a limited number of placements are available each month and not all specialties are available at all times.

-Applications have to be submitted at least 4-6 months prior to the planned observership period.
+Applications have to be submitted at least 7 months prior to the planned observership period.
+Please note that no confirmations are issued more than 6 months prior to the observership.

 A list of all clinical departments and pre-clinical institutes can be found here.